 - Collaborative subject/module(s)

-The learning outcomes of the exam are identical with the learning outcomes of the subject(s)/modul(es)Prerequisites for access to the examinationAt KEA, several of the hand-ins during the first, second and third semesters are mandatory and must be handed in before the student can sit the corresponding exams.
+The learning outcomes of the exam are identical with the learning outcomes of the subject(s)/modul(es)Prerequisites for access to the examinationAt KEA, several of the hand-ins during the second semesters are mandatory and must be handed in before the student can sit the corresponding exams.
 The detailed requirements for hand-ins and a description of which assignments are mandatory can be found on the learning platform for Multimedia Design at the beginning of the semester.
-A hand-in that does not meet the formal requirements will be rejected.Exam in one or more subjectsSubject/module is tested with the following modulesType of examOral examinationAn oral individual or group exam based on group project work.
+A hand-in that does not meet the formal requirements will be rejected.Exam in one or more subjectsSubject/module is tested with the following modulesType of examOral examinationAn oral individual exam based on group project work.
 The exam, which is held at the end of the second semester, is with an external co-examiner.

 The exam covers the national programme elements of the second semester and is based on the product, report and process.

 6. GradingIndividual exam or group examIndividualExam languagesEnglishType of evaluation7-point grading scaleExaminersExternal censureExam criteriaThe exam is assessed by an examiner and an external examiner according to the 7-point grading scale.
 Students are given one grade based on an overall assessment of the report, digital prototype, presentation and individual performance at the exam.
 The performance is assessed in relation to the fulfilment of the learning objectives in the second semester, as described in the curriculum.

 In the subject Design and programming of digital content 2 (EN) you will receive 130 hours of instruction, which corresponds to 173 lessons (1 lesson = 45 min.) and 32% of your total workload for the subject.

 The teaching primarily consists of the following activities: classroom teaching.

 The preparation primarily consists of the following activities: project work.

 Read about KEAs Study Activity Model